danweiner/learning-p5-js/README.md

 Think back to incremental development - learn the fundamentals by looking at individual pieces - programs that do one and only one thing.
 Then begin to add functionality on top, step by step.

-random() returns a value - abs() does the same thing - more on this in Chapter 7
+random() returns a value - abs() does the same thing - more on this in Chapter 7.

-[This example]() uses variables to draw a circle at a particular spot, with a certain color and alpha.
+We have learned how to make one circle, at a particular location, with a particular size and fill, using variables.

 If we want to make a new circle, with a random size, color, and position, every time through draw(), we can use the *random()* function.

 The [random() function in p5.js](https://p5js.org/reference/#/p5/random) returns a floating point (or decimal) value.
-The book and Processing website talk about [casting these returned](https://processing.org/reference/random_.html) values to integers if you want to return an integer instead of a a float.
+The book and Processing website talk about [casting these returned](https://processing.org/reference/random_.html) values to integers if you want to return an integer instead of a float.

 In JavaScript, I believe you would use a function such as [Math.floor()](https://www.w3schools.com/jsref/jsref_random.asp) to accomplish the same task.